-A bank with lots of these types of assets could eventually be forced to use capital to absorb losses, shrinking its equity cushion.
-Many of those assets are also likely to be in non-accrual status and thus aren't earning money, diminishing earnings and increasing the risk of a future failure.
+Having lots of these types of assets may eventually require a bank to use capital to cover losses, diminishing its buffer of equity.
+It also means that there are likely to be many assets that are in non-accrual status and no longer earning interest for the bank, decreasing earnings and increasing the risk of a failure in the future.

-Industrial and Commercial Bank of China USA, National Association scored 40 out of a possible 40 points on Bankrate's test of asset quality, better than the national average of 37.62.
+Industrial and Commercial Bank of China USA, National Association scored 40 out of a possible 40 points on Bankrate's test of asset quality, above the national average of 37.49.

-A handy indicator of asset quality is the percentage of problem assets a bank holds compared to its total assets.
-As of June 30, 2017, 0.01 percent of Industrial and Commercial Bank of China USA, National Association's loans were noncurrent, meaning they were more than 90 days past due or were in non-accrual status.
-That's below the national average of 1.04 percent.
+A useful indicator of asset quality is the percentage of problem assets a bank holds compared to its total assets.
+As of December 31, 2017, 0.01 percent of Industrial and Commercial Bank of China USA, National Association's loans were noncurrent -- in other words, they were more than 90 days past due or were in non-accrual status.
+That's below the national average of 1.01 percent.

 Banks keep a reserve known as an "allowance for loan and lease losses" to deal with problem assets .
-The size of that reserve can be a handy indicator when evaluating a bank's ability to manage troubled assets, especially when compared to the total amount of at-risk loans.
-Industrial and Commercial Bank of China USA, National Association's loan loss allowance was 4,337.56 percent of its total noncurrent loans, exceeding the national average.
-All things being equal, the higher the ratio of loan loss allowance to noncurrent loans, the better.
+Comparing the size of that reserve to the total amount of problematic loans can be a useful indicator when evaluating a bank's ability to manage troubled assets.
+Industrial and Commercial Bank of China USA, National Association's loan loss allowance was 4,929.65 percent of its total noncurrent loans, above the national average.
+All else being equal, a higher ratio of loan loss allowance to noncurrent loans is better.